Jolomi2k9/RL_Game_AI/README.md

 env = VizDoomGym(render=True)
 ```

-The unity environment interface was built using the [unity ml-agents gym wrapper](https://github.com/Unity-Technologies/ml-agents/tree/main/gym-unity)

 ## Callbacks

 Callbacks are a way to periodically save the best model from our training at several intervals during training, this enables us to observe the progression of the model.
 It also enables us save logs from the trainging which is helpfull in visualizing the agent performance.
-Again, our implementation will be base on [this](https://github.com/nicknochnack/DoomReinforcementLearning/blob/main/VizDoom-Basic-Tutorial.ipynb) implementation with modification made to suit this project.
+Again, our implementation will be base on [this](https://github.com/nicknochnack/DoomReinforcementLearning/blob/main/VizDoom-Basic-Tutorial.ipynb) implementation with modification made to suit this project for both our Unity and Vizdoom environment.

 ```python
 class TrainingAndLoggingCallback(BaseCallback):